nullifedmirror/notTube/README.md

 Information:
-> - Release: 1.5.0-indev
+> - Release: 1.5.0-final-rc1
-- Status: Final polish, prepartions for pre-releases.
+- Status: Ready for testing!

 ## Reminder

 nTube technically breaks a clause of YouTube's TOS but fully behaves like YouTube's own video player, just without any privacy intrusive crap.

-nTube is also in beta and is a work in progress, stuff may break, you've been warned.
+nTube is also in pre-release stage and is a work in progress, stuff may break, you've been warned.

 nTube is currently partially broken on mobile platforms due to strict autoplay policies.